--600px.jpg)

 Which banks offer mortgages to Americans buying in the UK?

-It does not have to be a challenging process to secure a mortgage if you are an American citizen living and working in the UK or transferring to the UK with your work.
+It does not have to be challenging to secure a mortgage if you are an American citizen living and working in the UK or transferring to the UK for work.
+However, to get a mortgage, brokers like Trinity Financial will need you to have some form of financial link to the UK.

-It may also be possible to arrange buy-to-let mortgages for Americans through our sister company, Trinity Specialist Finance
+It may also be possible to arrange buy-to-let mortgages for Americans through our sister company, Trinity Specialist Finance.

 "We recently arranged a mortgage for an American and Canadian couple paid in US Dollars.
 The primary earner worked for an American company and had been posted to the UK indefinitely on a working visa.
 The partner had a dependent visa."